 Ann Arbor, MI 48108-5744

-Pain Management Fellowships
+Pain Medicine Fellowships

-Division of Rehabilitation Psychology and Neuropsychology
+Rehabilitation Psychology and Neuropsychology

 Post-doctoral training focuses on neuropsychological and health psychology assessment and treatment.
 Fellows in our program are central and critical members of the multidisciplinary treatment teams, providing ongoing psychological and neuropsychological care in conjunction with Occupational Therapy, Physical Therapy, Nursing, Speech-Language Pathology, Rehabilitation Psychology, Therapeutic Recreation, Social Work and Physiatry.
 Postdoctoral fellows typically provide a number of clinical services in addition to testing, including participation in cognitive rehabilitation programming, family interventions, and empowering persons with disabilities and their family members to ease re-entry into the community.
 Fellows often provide more traditional clinical psychological services as well, such as general psychological assessment and psychotherapy.
 More information (pdf)